 A specialist provision comprising of a children’s home and a special school providing education and care for young people.

-The Derwen School is registering with the Department of Education as a residential special school for pupils with specific, moderate and severe Learning Disabilities.
+The Derwen School is registered with the Department of Education as a residential special school for pupils with specific, moderate and severe Learning Disabilities.
 It is an inclusive specialist school for students with a variety of Learning Disabilities, vulnerable pupils and those who may have had a negative school experience.

 Our on-site residential accommodation provides welcoming and homely environments for boys and girls between the ages of 11 and 18 for up to 52 weeks of the year depending on their individual need.